FrederikvSvane/bachelor_projekt/docs/development_log.md

 ## Week 2 (10. feb to 17. feb )

-- Made a webscraper in python to extract publically available data from the court of Hillerød.
-In short we now have a bunch of real-world test data for our project
+- Made a webscraper in python to extract publically available data of future court cases in Denmark.
+In short we now have a bunch of real-world test data for our project.